4lch3my/WriteUps/HackTheBox/Starting Point/HackTheBox - Ignition/README.md

 #### [Room Link](https://app.hackthebox.com/starting-point)

 ## Tasks
-##### 1. Which service version is found to be running on port 80?
+##### Task 1.
+Which service version is found to be running on port 80?

-_  Deploy the machine with the Spawn Machine button, also either deploy your [PWNBox](https://help.hackthebox.com/en/articles/5185608-introduction-to-pwnbox) OR Connect to [OpenVPN](https://help.hackthebox.com/en/articles/5185687-introduction-to-lab-access) and deploy your personal KALI machine. _
+*Deploy the machine with the Spawn Machine button, also either deploy your [PWNBox](https://help.hackthebox.com/en/articles/5185608-introduction-to-pwnbox) OR Connect to [OpenVPN](https://help.hackthebox.com/en/articles/5185687-introduction-to-lab-access) and deploy your personal KALI machine.*

 To start, I will use [nmap] which is default option on the personal Kali install I have.
 We start with a basic command `nmap -sC -sV -A MACHINE_IP`